-In specification 1, α_s and δ_t are fixed effects for state s and birth year t respectively, that control for time-invariant state characteristics and annual factors that affect all states such as national elections or the National Rural Health Mission introduced in 2005.
+α_s and δ_t are fixed effects for state s and birth year t respectively, that control for time-invariant state characteristics and annual factors that affect all states such as national elections or the National Rural Health Mission introduced in 2005.
 X{ist} controls for characteristics of the individual or household that could affect health or education outcomes.
 For health outcomes, these include dummies for rural versus urban residence, caste and religion of the household, mother's age at birth and its square, mother's birth year, education, age at marriage and height (an indicator of the mother's nutritional and health history).
 We also control for the gender and birth order of child i in X{ist} , since prior research has shown that health outcomes differ by birth order and gender (Jayachandran and Pande, 2017).
-For education outcomes, we control for gender, marital status, rural versus urban residence, indicators for caste and religion categories, and household income.
-Standard errors are clustered at the state level, since our main explanatory variable varies at the state level.
-Since we are restricted to only 25 states, we also report p-values using a wild bootstrap procedure.

-As described before, many states undertook only a partial administrative devolution by devolving responsibility for health functions to local governments but not devolving functionaries.
-Theoretically, the impact of functionaries devolution is ambiguous: it may make functions devolution more effective (e.g. via better monitoring of personnel) or could make things worse (e.g. if local authorities can be more easily bribed to overlook employee absenteeism).
-To examine whether the impact of functions devolution depends on the status of functionaries devolution, we run the following interacted specification:
+As described before, many states undertook only a partial administrative devolution by devolving responsibility for health functions to local governments but not devolving employee authority.
+Theoretically, full devolution may be more effective in improving public services (e.g. via better monitoring of personnel) or could make things worse (e.g. if local authorities can be more easily bribed to overlook employee absenteeism).
+We examine the impact of partial versus full devolution using the following specification:

-$$Y{ist} = \alpha_s + \delta_t + \beta_1 DEV{st} + \beta_2 DEV{st} FUNC{st} + X{ist}\gamma + u{ist}$$ (2)
+$$Y{ist} = \alpha_s + \delta_t + \beta_1 Any Dev{st} + \beta_2 Full Dev{st} + X{ist}\gamma + u{ist}$$ (2)

-where DEV{st} is as defined in equation (1) and $FUNC{st}$ is defined similar to DEV{st} , but using indicators for whether state s has devolved functionaries.
+where $AnyDev{st}$ equals one if the state had conducted administrative devolution, while $FullDev{st}$ equals one if the state had additionally devolved authority over employees.
 All other terms are the same as in equation (1).
-The coefficient β_1 therefore represents the impact of functions devolution without any devolution of functionaries, while β_2 reflects the additional impact of devolving functionaries in addition to functions.
-The total devolution effect for states that devolved both functions and functionaries is therefore $\beta_1 + \beta_2$.
+The coefficient β_1 therefore represents the impact of partial devolution i.e. devolving responsibility over functions but not authority over employees, and β_2 reflects the additional impact of devolving authority over employees.
+The impact of full devolution is therefore $\beta_1 + \beta_2$.